 Besides the regular usage of the contents of this vector font file, you can also use it as a starting point for your creative journey.
 In the examples below you can see some of my ideas.
 All the text in these specimens was made using this vector font.
 Hope you like it, and I hope it will be useful for you!
 Have fun :) Cheers!

-You can use these vectors even for commercial projects.
-Do not post this content directly on your site.
-Post link instead please (read licence inside).
-For any further information you can contact me via email@example.com
+Please do not post this content directly on your site.
+You are more than welcome to link to it however.
+For any further information you can contact me via email@example.com, thanks!